Almost simplicial polytopes I. The lower and upper bound theorems: Introduction

 \section{Introduction}

 In 1970 McMullen \cite{McM70a} proved the Upper Bound Theorem (UBT) for {\it simplicial polytopes}, polytopes with each facet being a simplex, while between 1971 and 1973 Barnette \cite{Bar71,Bar73} proved the Lower Bound Theorem (LBT) for the same polytopes.
-Both results are major achievements in the combinatorial theory of polytopes; see, e.g., the books \cite{Gru03, Zie95} for further details and discussion.
+Both results are major achievements in the combinatorial theory of polytopes; see, for example, the books \cite{Gru03, Zie95} for further details and discussion.

 These results can be phrased as follows: let $C(d,n)$ (resp. $S(d,n)$) denote a cyclic (resp.~stacked) $d$-polytope on $n$ vertices, and for a polytope $P$ let $f_i(P)$ denote the number of its $i$-dimensional faces.
-Then the classical LBT and UBT read as follows. \begin{theorem}[(Classical LBT and UBT)] For any simplicial $d$-polytope $P$ on $n$ vertices, and any $0\le i\le d-1$,
+Then the classical LBT and UBT read as follows. \begin{theorem}[Classical LBT and UBT] For any simplicial $d$-polytope $P$ on $n$ vertices, and any $0\le i\le d-1$,

 \end{theorem} The numbers $f_i(S(d,n))$ and $f_i(C(d,n))$ are explicit known functions of $(d,n,i)$, to be discussed later.